Frequently Asked Questions (FAQS)

 (x) Your certificate from Employment Orientation Program (if 1st time taking a MDW)

-(x) Fixed deposit bank account statement of at least $50K for retirees hiring a MDW (Subject to MOM approval).
+(x) Fixed deposit bank account statement for retirees hiring a MDW (Subject to MOM approval).

 18. More questions for information not found here?

-We will be using whatsapp, sms and the telephone to orgainize interviews between employers, foreign workers and us.
-Most documentation, administration and payment will be done through the digital platforms whenever possible.
+During this pandemic, we will use WhatsApp, Zoom, SMS and phone to arrange interviews with employers, foreign workers and us.
+Documentation, administration and payments will be done through digital platforms whenever possible.